lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

   See the documentation for your development environment.

 - Batch file ``link-cpp-exe.bat`` must link objects generated by the C++ compiler.
-  This may require providing different switches or flags to the linker, than used in ``link-c-exe.bat``.
+  This may require changing the linker switches or flags used in ``link-c-exe.bat``.

 - Building ``test.exe`` uses a single object file.
   The linker batch file must be able to handle a list of object files.